-- 702.103d As a bestowed Aura spell begins resolving, if its target is illegal, it ceases to be bestowed and the effect making it an Aura spell ends.
-It continues resolving as a creature spell and will be put onto the battlefield under the control of the spell's controller.
-This is an exception to rule 608.3a. - 702.103e If a bestowed Aura becomes unattached, it ceases to be bestowed.
+- 702.103e As a bestowed Aura spell begins resolving, if its target is illegal, it ceases to be bestowed and the effect making it an Aura spell ends.
+It continues resolving as a creature spell.
+This is an exception to rule 608.3a. - 702.103f If a bestowed Aura becomes unattached, it ceases to be bestowed.
 If a bestowed Aura is attached to an illegal object or player, it becomes unattached and ceases to be bestowed.
-This is an exception to rule 704.5m. - 702.103f If a bestowed Aura phases in unattached, it ceases to be bestowed.
+This is an exception to rule 704.5m. - 702.103g If a bestowed Aura phases in unattached, it ceases to be bestowed.
 See rule 702.26, "Phasing."